Kong/insomnia-docs/docs/insomnia/pre-request-script.md

 Pre-request scripts from Postman should just work in Insomnia.
 But there are still several differences should be taken care:

 - Top level await is allowed.
 - Global environment `insomnia.globals` and iteration data `insomnia.iterationData` are not supported yet.
 - `CollectionVariables` is mapped to `baseEnvironment` in Insomnia.
 - Deprecated `postman` interfaces are not supported yet, such as `postman.setEnvironmentVariable`.

-Please also let us know if you’ve seen any incompatible issues.
+If you notice any incompatibility issues, please report these by create a [new issue on Github](https://github.com/kong/insomnia/issues).

 ## Examples

 These example snippets are some common tasks which could be helpful in scripting:

 ### Variables Manipulation

 The `insomnia` object serves as a handler for interacting with various types of variables.
 It offers a range of methods tailored for accessing the base environment, and the active environment.

 ```javascript
 // set a variable in environment